New York’s screwed in DC, the nation’s capital, and so is California. But where is the outrage?

 The damn thing is, it gets worse.

 Which States Get The Power and The Money?

-What makes the system that shifts power heavily to rural states unlikely to change is that these areas also benefit by contributing far less in taxes to the federal government.
-And the get far more back from Washington.
+What makes the system that shifts power heavily to rural states unlikely to change is that these areas also benefit by contributing less in taxes to the federal government.
+And then, they get far more back from Washington.

 This atrocious imbalance allows rural states to keep their local taxes low.